-Southwest Airlines faces criticism for pilot’s purported anti-Biden chant
+Southwest Airlines to investigate pilot’s purported anti-Biden chant

+The airline faced turbulence on social media over the weekend after an Associated Press journalist was on a flight from Houston to Albuquerque on Friday when she heard the pilot use the phrase “let’s go Brandon,” writing that it brought on “audible gasps from some passengers.”
 Audio of the pilot’s greeting, which The Washington Post could not independently verify, was separately circulating widely on social media.

+“Southwest does not condone Employees sharing their personal political opinions while on the job serving our Customers, especially when comments are divisive and offensive,” the Texas-based airline said in a statement to The Washington Post on Sunday.

+“Southwest is conducting an internal investigation into the recently reported incident and will address the matter directly with any Employee involved," the statement continued.
+"The airline apologizes for this event — an action that was not reflective of the Southwest Hospitality for which we are known.”

 The phrase has been used as a “code” by conservative critics of the president since a chant of “F--- Joe Biden!” broke out among a crowd at Alabama’s Talladega Superspeedway in early October.
 An NBC Sports reporter, who was interviewing NASCAR driver Brandon Brown live on air at the time, said “You can hear the chants from the crowd, ‘Let’s go Brandon!’”